 Will there be bears?
 If so, you’ll need a bear canister

 Will there be rain?
-You may need to bring your tent’s rain cover along with rain jacket and pants
+You may need to bring your tent’s rain cover along with a pack cover and rain jacket and pants

 Will there be somewhere to go to the bathroom?
 Or will you need to take care of your own waste?

 New shiny boots will hurt your feet, so walk a few miles to get a feel for your boots and break them in.
 On long hikes I’ll also preemptively bandage potential hot spots to avoid blisters, using Moleskin.

 It sounds obvious, but make sure you have the right amount of food and water.
 For food, you can either pack non-perishables such as pasta, or go the super light route with dehydrated food, such as Mountain House.
 Just add boiled water, and you have a hot meal.
 Don’t forget snacks to fuel your trip as well, since you will need energy throughout the day.
 I love snacking on nuts and dried fruits, along with Rx Bars.
 They aren’t the tastiest, but they do keep you satiated and provide a burst of energy.

 Pack your bag and practice taking it on and off

 Bag packing is an art to make sure that your pack is balanced and items are easily accessible.
 At the bottom, I put my sleeping bag and pad.
 In the middle, I put my heavier items to distribute the weight.
 At the top, I put things like jackets I might want to pull out quickly during my hike.
 Water bottles and snack bars go in easily accessible pouches that don’t even require me to take off my pack to reach.